The brave little gray cat will likely be put up for adoption in July.

 Last night’s impressive thunderstorm has created rivers of rainwater flowing down many Berkeley streets and flooded backyards.
 The lightning that accompanied the deluge also made for some stunning photographs.
 The image above is one of several shot by ABC Bay Area News.
 Phil McGrew also captured the moment the bridge was struck in a photo circulating on Twitter.

-Short of a stroll on the structure itself, the best way to get up close to the new east span of the Bay Bridge is to take to the water.
-Berkeleyside recently joined a boat tour organized by the American Institute of Architects to get a unique view of the construction progress to date.
+A good way to get up close to the new east span of the Bay Bridge is to take to the water.

 Berkeleysider Robert Trachtenberg was lucky enough to be invited recently to join a special field trip with one of the engineers for the new span of the Bay Bridge.
 He shared his photographs with Berkeleyside…